 Welcome to the Website

-Work on the Reflective Judgment Model was begun by my colleague Karen Strohm Kitchener and I when we were doctoral students at the University of Minnesota in the 1970s under the guidance of Clyde Parker, James R. Rest, and Mark L. Davison.
-Since that time, many colleagues at many other universities have joined this effort; collectively, this group of scholars and educators has greatly enriched our understanding of the development of epistemic assumptions and how young adults and adults learn to make truly reflective judgments.
+I began work on the Reflective Judgment Model with my colleague Karen Strohm Kitchener when we were doctoral students at the University of Minnesota in the 1970s under the guidance of Professors Clyde Parker, James R. Rest, and Mark L. Davison.
+Since that time, colleagues at many other universities have joined this effort; collectively, this group of scholars and educators has greatly enriched our understanding of the development of epistemic assumptions and how young adults and adults learn to make truly reflective judgments.
+In 1994, we published Developing Reflective Judgment: Understanding and Promoting Intellectual Growth and Critical Thinking in Adolescents and Adults (Jossey-Bass, Inc.).
+Many of the ideas included here were introduced in that volume; many are discussed there in greater detail.

-This website was designed with the considerable assistance of two doctoral students at the University of Michigan, Marie Kendall Brown and Nathan K. Lindsay; without their encouragement, thoughtful questions, and perseverance, this task would not have been accomplished.
-Thank you, Nathan and Marie!
+This website was initially designed with the considerable assistance of former doctoral students at the University of Michigan, Marie Kendall Brown and Nathan K. Lindsay; without their encouragement, thoughtful questions, and perseverance, this task would not have been accomplished.
+More recently, Woo-jeong Shim has assisted with its refinement.
+Thank you, Nathan, Marie and Woo-jeong!

 Overview of the Website